Cantonese nationalism: Liangguang independence

 In early June 1900, Li Hongzhang contacted Sun Yat-sen through his confidential staff, Cantonese gentry Liu Xuexun, hoping to invite Sun to Guangzhou to discuss cooperation matters.
 Liu was also very enthusiastic about this plan.
 Later, Liu asked Sun through telegraph: "Due to the boxer chaos in the north, now I would like to achieve the independence of Guangdong, and for this I would like sir to come and help.
 Please come to Canton as soon as possible."
 Sun was focusing on launching the Huizhou uprising at the time.
 His attitude towards this was opportunistic, thinking that he might as well make use of it: "This move has a chance of success and will be a blessing to the overall situation, so it is worth giving it a try.".
 After June 15, the Qing government repeatedly ordered Li Hongzhang to take up his post in Beijing.
 Li Hongzhang was on the fence and made excuses to delay.

 According to Feng Ziyou's account, in the fifth month of the Gengzi period, Kai Ho "saw the urgent situation and the disaster of partition was imminent.
 If Canton did not urgently seek self-protection, it would never be able to survive.
 He proposed suggestions to China Daily (Hong Kong) President Chen Shaobai and advocated that revolutionaries should cooperate with Li Hongzhang, the Viceroy of Guangdong, to save the country.
 First, he mobilized Li to declare the independence of Canton to the Qing government and other countries, and the Prime Minister shall led the members of Revive China Society to assist...
 Then Blake, based on the reasons in the book, turned to Hongzhang, proposed an independent plan for Canton, and introduced Sun, the leader of the Revive China Society, to cooperate with him.
 If Hongzhang agreed with this, he would send a telegram to invite the Prime Minister to return to China and form a new government."
-Chen Shaobai recorded: Kai Ho "discussed with me privately that we could borrow the power of the Governor of Hong Kong to persuade Li Hongzhang to declare independence; he was willing to speak to the Governor of Hong Kong and persuade Li Hongzhang on his behalf."